 Our ears pick up sound waves from different directions.
 Inside our ears, these signals are processed and then transmitted to the brain.
-But how exactly does hearing work?
-What do our ears look like and what happens when sounds waves enter the ear canal?
+But What do our ears look like and what happens when sounds waves enter the ear canal?
 Watch this interactive video to learn more.

 There are three basic types of hearing loss: conductive hearing loss, sensorineural hearing loss and mixed hearing loss.
 Each category is marked by which part of the auditory system is damaged.
 Here we will take a look at the causes of each.